jburguete/swat/README.md

 * In urbanhr.f
   - `isweep(j)` is used at lines 166 and 186 but not initialized at any part of code

+* In watqual2.f
+  - `wattemp` is used but not initialized at line 271

 * In wmeas.f:
   - `u10bsb` could be used not initialized at line 85